jenkinsci/permissive-script-security-plugin/README.md

 The plugin is disabled after installation.
 It can be enabled providing `-Dpermissive-script-security.enabled=true` property to Jenkins controller JVM.
-Since 0.3, value **no\_security** is supported to permit not allowlisted signatures without any logging.
+Since 0.3, value **no\_security** is supported to permit disallowed signatures without any logging.
 Note that this is not secure at all.